piero-vic/pierolescano.com/src/content/notes/hash-table.md

 - Also known as map, dictionary, hash map, or associative array.
 - Most languages already have a hast table implementation built-in.

-## Parts of a Hash Table
+## Concepts

-- **Key**: Against which we store the values.
+- **Key**: A value that is hashable.
+It is used to look up the data we store in the hash table.
 There can only be one instance of the key in the hash table.
 - **Value**: The data that we need to store.
 Usually stored in an array.
 There can be multiple instances of a value.
 - **Hashing function**: A function that takes an input and returns a hash code.
 In this case the hash code would be the index of the array of values.
 This function should always return the same value if its input doesn't change.
 A good hashing function should be able to handle hash collisions.
-This happens were two or more inputs return the same hash code.
+- **Load factor**: Amount of data points vs the amount of storage available.
+- **Collision**: When 2 keys map to the same cell.

 ## Constraints